Corenegasore123/EMPORIUM/README.md

 Welcome to **Emporium**!
 This is a simple online store built with React and Vite.
 It allows users to browse products, add items to a shopping cart, and proceed to checkout.

+## Live Demo

+Click on this link for a live demo: https://emporium-lyart.vercel.app/

 ## Features

 - **Product Categories**: Browse through various clothing categories including T-shirts, Shoes, Trousers, Dresses, Kids' Fashion, and more.